turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetSSSEnabled(bool value)
 - SetDitherEnabled(bool value)
 - SetDepthOfFieldEnabled(bool value)
-- SetDepthOfFieldFocus(float value)
 - SetDepthOfFieldStrength(float value)
-- SetDepthOfFieldAspect(float value)
 - SetMSAASampleCount(int count)
 - SetSharpenFilterEnabled(bool value)
 - SetSharpenFilterAmount(float value)
 - SetExposure(float value)

-##### RenderPath3D_Forward
-It renders the scene contained by the Renderer in a forward render path.
-The component does not hold the scene information, only the effects to render the scene.
-The scene is managed and ultimately rendered by the Renderer.
-It inherits functions from RenderPath3D.
-- [constructor]RenderPath3D_Forward()

-##### RenderPath3D_TiledForward
-It renders the scene contained by the Renderer in a tiled forward render path.
-The component does not hold the scene information, only the effects to render the scene.
-The scene is managed and ultimately rendered by the Renderer.
-It inherits functions from RenderPath3D_Forward3D.
-- [constructor]RenderPath3D_TiledForward()

-##### RenderPath3D_Deferred
-It renders the scene contained by the Renderer in a deferred render path.
-The component does not hold the scene information, only the effects to render the scene.
-The scene is managed and ultimately rendered by the Renderer.
-It inherits functions from RenderPath3D.
-- [constructor]RenderPath3D_Deferred()

 #### LoadingScreen
 It is a RenderPath2D but one that internally manages resource loading and can display information about the process.